whitef0x0/node-email-verification/README.md

 });
 ```

+###Step 4.5: Hash your users password
-An email will be sent to the email address that the user signed up with.
+Note: An email will be sent to the email address that the user signed up with.
 If you are interested in hashing the password (which you probably should be), all you need to do is set the option `hashingFunction` to a function that takes the parameters `password, tempUserData, insertTempUser, callback` and returns `insertTempUser(hash, tempUserData, callback)`, e.g.:

 ```javascript
 // sync version of hashing function